ERR_SSL_VERSION_OR_CIPHER_MISMATCH Error

 1. Update SSL/TLS Configuration

-• Ensure your server supports modern protocols like TLS 1.2 and TLS 1.3.
-These protocols offer enhanced security and performance.
+• Ensure your server supports modern protocols like TLS 1.2 and TLS 1.3, which offer enhanced security and performance.

 • Disable older protocols such as TLS 1.0 and TLS 1.1 to prevent security vulnerabilities.